jamesgurung/timetable-calendar-generator/README.md

                     ,          , M4       , M4       , ...
 ...
 ```
+To create this file in SIMS:

+1. Click Reports -> Timetables -> All Staff Timetable.
+1. Choose an Effective Date and click OK.
+1. Click the "Flip" button in the top-left corner.
+Teacher names should now appear going down the page.
+1. On the far right of the screen, click the button for "Show/Hide Cell Settings".
+1. At the bottom of the Cell Settings pane, set "Number of Rows" to 2.
+1. In the middle of the pane, there is a split box which says "ClassRM" in the top half.
+Click and drag the "RM" part into the lower half of that box.
+1. Back at the top-left of the screen, click "Export".
+1. Change "HTML" to "Excel" and click OK.
+1. When the spreadsheet opens, delete rows 1-4 which contain the title.
+1. Replace staff names in the left-hand column with their email addresses.
+You may be able to do this with a `VLOOKUP` formula.
+1. Save as `teachers.csv`

 ### Output

-The tool creates a new Google Calendar for each user, called "My timetable", and fills this with their lessons for the year.
+The tool creates a new "My timetable" calendar for each user, and fills this with their lessons for the remainder of the year.
+If the "My timetable" calendar already exists, all future events are cleared and replaced with new events.

 ### Contributing